 The girls had grabbed a boaster seat each and we all settled down, the seats were comfy (none of that rocking nonsense you get in some cinemas) and there was good leg room, even for a 6 footer like my husband.
 We had about 30 minutes of trailers and a little film called the Blue Umbrella, it did feel a bit excessive and the girls were starting to get a bit tetchy by the time the film started.
 However, we all really enjoyed Monsters University and I’d happily recommend it as a great family watch.

 The Cineworld in Eastbourne looks as if it is a fairly old cinema, the toilets look a bit tired but they were clean and well maintained and that is the important thing.
 I love that you can purchase your ticket and food items together, none of this queueing twice nonsense.
 The film we saw was in 3D and you need to either take your own glasses or purchase reusable glasses in the cinema for the cost of 80p per pair.
 Add that to the film cost of £33.71 for the 5 of us if I had booked online and enjoyed the current 20% family discount and it would in truth be a costly couple of hours.
 However I checked and it would still be abut £8.00 cheaper than seeing the film at an Odeon.
 So Cineworld are very competitive and there are no online booking fees nowadays.
-Have a look at some of their summer offers on my other blog.

 There are some great deals to be had at Cineworld, it is definitely worth checking out the Saturday morning Movies for Juniors, we go to this at least every other month currently in Stevenage and for £1 we watch a great film.
 We normally have to book in advance to ensure we get seats but in doing so we get discount as I registered for a Cineworld account.
 I do like Cineworld as a chain they seem to have some great deals, like the summer 20% off family tickets, you can also use Tesco deals vouchers, which is always a big plus with me and they have a fabulous unlimited monthly subscription for £15.90, I wish they had done this when dh and I were younger we would certainly have gone for that and seen a couple of movies every week.